O'Larkin History, Family Crest & Coats of Arms

 The surname O'Larkin was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the O'Larkin family
+Early History of the O'Larkin family

 This web page shows only a small excerpt of our O'Larkin research.
 Another 67 words (5 lines of text) covering the years 1172, 1528, 1591, 1564, 1580, 1619 and 1609 are included under the topic Early O'Larkin History in all our PDF Extended History products and printed products wherever possible.